rampac_header

 This guidance applies only to DOE elements or persons working under contract to DOE elements

-The following guidance is based on DOE Packaging Certification Program consultation with NRC and DOT in 2017 and is consistent with how "overlapping" certificates are currently addressed and implemented by DOE, DOT, and NRC in their respective certificates.
+The following guidance is based on DOE Packaging Certification Program (PCP) consultation with NRC and DOT in 2017 and is consistent with how "overlapping" certificate revisions are currently addressed and implemented by DOE, DOT, and NRC in their respective certificates.
+The following guidance for letter amendments was added in 2026 after consultation with NRC.

 Certificate Revisions of Type B or Fissile Packages certified by DOE

-• If the certificate is being revised to correct a safety problem or an error, or
+• If the certificate is being revised to correct a significant safety problem or error in a previous revision, or

 • If the applicant requests that no overlap period is included.